nabaztag2018/pynab/Docker/README.md

 [docker-compose.yml](docker-compose.yml))
 - `db`: PostgreSQL database, with automatic creation of the `pynab` user and database.
-- `migrate`: Runs `manage.py migrate` to apply DB migrations.
+- `migrate`: Runs `manage.py migrate` to apply DB migrations and `manage.py compilemessages` to update localization messages.
 - `nabweb`: Web interface WSGI.
-- `nab*d`: One container for each service.
+- `nab.*d`: One container for each service.
 - `nabd`: Nabd running with NabIOVirtual interface.

-`db` is using the official PostgreSQL image. `nabdevd` is using a publicly available custom container.
-All other containers are using a custom image based on the official Python image (See [nab/Dockerfile](nab/Dockerfile)).
+`db` uses the official PostgreSQL image.
+All other containers use a custom image based on the official Python image (See [nab/Dockerfile](nab/Dockerfile)).

 To access NabIOVirtual, you can connect over TCP on port 10544:
 ```